bcgsc/Canadian_Biogenome_Project/README.md

-## Running the pipeline with test data (will work once the repo is public)
+## Running the pipeline with test data
-To run this pipeline, you need nextflow, conda and singularity installed on your system.
+To run this pipeline, you need nextflow and conda or singularity installed on your system.

 A set of test data are available in this repo to allow you to test the pipeline with just one command line: